charlineshen/AC215_CryCryBaby/README.md

 * Invoke docker image building and pushing to GCR on code changes
 * Deploy the changed containers to update the k8s cluster

+### Automate Model Training on VertexAI with GitHub Actions
+We also use Github Actions to automate training our model on VertexAI in response to new data, preprocessing methods, and model architecture and hyperparameters when a git commit has a comment /run-ml-pipeline.

+The automated ML pipeline workflow uses the deployment container to
+* Invoke docker image building and pushing to GCR on the model training containers
+* Build kubeflow pipeline and submits the job to VertexAI
+* Update the resulting model1 and model2 files in the GCR available the API container.